About the Team

 Peter Calverly is the lucky guy who grew up along this exceptionally beautiful stretch of the Tugela River.

-Peter has taken over the responsibility of all aspects of managing Zingela from his parents, Mark and Linda, who developed Zingela over a period spanning more than 3 decades.
+Peter and Jenny Calverley are the second generation to be running Zingela.
 The Calverley’s have nurtured a healthy relationship with the local community and hosted thousands of guests in the valley over the last 40 odd years.
-Peter is as passionate about the area as he is about all aspects of conservation.
-He has initiated numerous research projects in the Tugela Valley, including the giraffe identification project and a fascinating eel project.
-We are slowly converting Peter and his lovely wife, Jen, into trail runners.
+Having grown up at Zingela, Peter is passionate about the area and all aspects of conservation.
+He has initiated numerous research projects in the Tugela Valley, and is on a never ending quest to improve the experience of every visitor.
+We think we might have succeeded in converting Peter and his lovely wife, Jen, into trail runners.

 — The Zingela Trail Run Team

-Laird, Renée and Scheugnet are responsible for bringing Zingela Trail Run to Zingela.
+Renée and Laird are responsible for bringing Zingela Trail Run to Zingela.

-As avid outdoor enthusiasts and regular visitors to Zingela, they felt that there was space in the market for a small, unique, bushveld experience for trail runners looking for a less commercialised event.
-In the last 3 years they have added Live Music and a Gin Bar to the event, which has brought a welcome dimension to Zingela Trail Run on the banks of the Tugela River.
+As avid outdoor enthusiasts and regular visitors to Zingela, we felt that there was space in the market for a small, unique, bushveld experience for trail runners looking for a less commercialised event.
+We have guided groups into this beautiful stretch of the Tugela Valley on our mountain bikes for more than 15 years and are grateful for the opportunity to share this beautiful place and the incredible trails to like-minded adventurers.

 Zingela’s Giraffe